 Where People Die But Are Not Born

 GOLD RUSH!
-Several years ago, gold was discovered deep within the Sahara desert, in the West African nation of Niger.
-Thousands of people have made the long trek across vast distances of sand and stone, eager to find fortune.
+In the mid 2010's, gold was discovered deep within the Sahara desert, in the West African nation of Niger.
+Thousands of people have made the long trek across vast oceans of sand and stone, eager to find fortune.
 The miners are joined by water sellers, mechanics, merchants, and more - all exclusively men.

 The name of this place is Tagharaba.